memgraph/documentation/pages/querying/read-and-modify-data.md

 will the query be batched.
 After each batch, the system will attempt to clear the Delta objects to release additional memory to the system.
 This will succeed if this query is the only one executing in the system at the time.
-The `num_rows` literal is a positive integer which indicates the batch size of processed rows after which the Delta objects be cleaned from the system.
+The `num_rows` literal is a positive integer which indicates the batch size of processed rows after which the Delta objects will be cleaned from the system.

 Consider again the following `LOAD CSV` example, but with a modification